Kobyłka: History

 Located in a densely forested area, Kobyłka has been a village at least since the 15th century.
 In the 18th century the village was one of the main centres of production of Kontusz Belts.
-In 1751 the village was granted with a royal city charter, as an effect of extensive efforts of its owner, Bishop Marcin Załuski, who wanted to turn it into a large centre for pilgrims.
+In 1751 the village was granted with a royal town charter, as an effect of extensive efforts of its owner, Bishop Marcin Załuski, who wanted to turn it into a large centre for pilgrims.
 However, the plan failed in the effect of the Kościuszko's Uprising and the Partitions of Poland, during which the town was severely damaged by Russian forces during their march towards the Warsaw's suburb of Praga.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Kobyłka was occupied by Germany until 1944.
+At least one inhabitant of Kobyłka was murdered by the Russians in the Katyn massacre in 1940.

 Transport

 There are two railway stations in the town (Kobyłka and Kobyłka Ossów), located on the Polish Rail Line No. 6 connecting Warsaw with Białystok and the border crossing at Kuźnica.

 Sports

 The local football club is Wicher Kobyłka.
 It competes in the lower leagues.